SORMAS-Foundation/SORMAS-Project/docs/TROUBLESHOOTING.md

 ## Redeployment problems

 If you face problems that `sormas-ui` or `sormas-rest` cannot call the backend anymore after redeploying, please follow [this instruction](DEVELOPMENT_ENVIRONMENT.md#avoid-redeployment-problems).

+## Malware detection triggers
+It might happen that a defensive program on your system falsely recognizes files needed to run SORMAS as vulnerability.

+Please ignore the following known findings (no quarantine, no deletion):
+* File: glassfish/modules/war-util.jar, Recognized: Exploit:Java/CVE-2012-0507.D!ldr (found by Windows Defender in payara-5.2021.10).
+The deployed OSGi bundle might also be recognized, for example under this path: osgi-cache/felix/bundle365/version0.0/bundle.jar